 It was an almost-whiny squeak, a drawling, dentalized ootsie-fruitsie, lips-pursed, tongue slipping sibilance.
 Like some hipped up Baby Huey.
 No one in public life talked like that.
 Or sounded like that.
 Or would have wanted to.
 No one would have dared, it was so outrageously effeminate.
 So Out There.
 And with all the markings of a serious put-on.

-That night there were four of us watching Susskind – two young women, another man and myself.
+That night there were four of us watching Susskind — two young women, another man and myself.
 He was, it seemed, frou-frou, intelligent, slightly acerbic, but not really, and definitely the Fun Guest.
 However, listening to Capote’s utterings on Susskind this night, the women started to laugh.
-And as he continued answering Susskind’s questions, their laughter turned into uncontrollable hysterics.
-Despite the distracting timbre and mannered-ness of the man’s voice that seemed almost something of a joke, he was listened to very carefully, and taken very seriously; far more seriously even, in retrospect, on certain matters than he deserved to be.
+And as he continued answering Susskind’s questions in that voice, their laughter turned into uncontrollable hysterics.
+Despite the distracting timbre and mannered-ness of the man’s voice that seemed almost something of a joke, he was listened to very carefully, and taken very seriously; far more seriously than he deserved to be on certain matters.

 The host would ask him about Jackie Kennedy (still yet to marry to Onassis).
 Taking a deep breath, looking up at the ceiling, then languidly looking around himself, as if to see who was listening, finally, he might say:

 “Waaaaal, all right, if you really want to know about Jackie,” and her name rolled quietly off his tongue.
 Then he’d let out a few pearls of dish.
 Although not really all that pearly.
 He was never a man of bon mots, or seemingly a man of letters.
 He was a gadfly; a freak gadfly who could write up a storm.
 And whatever he had been before, this time in his life he now resembled, on screen, another television character of the 1960, comedian Jonathan Winters’ character, Maude Frickert, a cantankerously funny old drag queen.